 “Presenting your very first look at the “Nightmare of the Wolf” logo.
 The Continent’s future is bright,” the show wrote on Instagram back in December.

 We’ll be sure to update this story as more information about The Witcher season 2 becomes available.
-In the mean time, you can stream season 1 on Netflix now.
+In the meantime, you can stream season 1 on Netflix now.
 Go on, do it.
 There’s a shirtless Henry Cavill waiting for you!
 If that doesn’t do it for you, have a perve at our list of the sexiest movies on Netflix HERE.

-Once you’re done with The Witcher, head to our round-up of the best new Netflix series HERE to find a fresh obsession.
+And once you’re done with The Witcher, head to our round-up of the best new Netflix series HERE to find a fresh obsession.
 You’re welcome.